Drive (Miyeon song)

 "Drive" is a song recorded by South Korean singer Miyeon, released on April 27, 2022, by Cube Entertainment as the lead single of her first extended play, My.

 Composition

-The title track "Drive", is a rock song that supports those struggling in difficult situations or when facing problems that are hard to handle.
+The title track "Drive", is a rock and rock-pop song that supports those struggling in difficult situations or when facing problems that are hard to handle.
 Miyeon described it as a song that tells people to keep moving forward and to never lose themselves.
 The song is composed in the key of A major, 108 beats per minute with a running time of 3:21 minutes.

 Commercial performance

 Within hours of its release, "Drive" immediately reached No. 1 on Bugs' realtime chart in Korea.
 The single also brought Miyeon her first music program trophy at SBS MTV's The Show on May 3.

 Promotion

 Miyeon performed "Drive" on four music programs on the first week: Mnet's M Countdown on April 28, KBS2's Music Bank on April 29, MBC's Show!
 Music Core on April 30, and SBS's Inkigayo on May 1.

 On the second week of the song release, Miyeon performed on SBS MTV's The Show on May 3 where she won first place.
 She also performed on MBC M's Show Champion on May 4, M Countdown on May 5, Music Bank on May 6, Show!
 Music Core on May 7, and Inkigayo on May 8.